-The mission of the MA program in Media Studies is to prepare its graduates to become lifelong commentators, media text makers, and media interpreters in a globalized world.
-It provides students with conceptual and analytical tools and practical experience to pursue careers in communication, to further academic enhancement at the doctoral level, and to help those already working in those fields upgrade their knowledge in their chosen area of study.
+The mission of the Master of Arts program in Media Studies is to equip its graduates to become lifelong commentators, media content creators, and media interpreters in an increasingly interconnected world.
+The program offers students the conceptual and analytical tools, along with hands-on experience, necessary to embark on careers in communication, to advance their academic pursuits at the doctoral level, and to assist those already employed in these fields in enhancing their expertise in their chosen areas of study.

 Program Educational Objectives

 - 1.Pursue higher studies towards a doctoral degree.